androidgilbert/python-test/README.md

-Now,keep studying the python language
+Now,keep studying the python language.
+Keep typing the python code and doing the exercises